Laurell876/Node-TCP-CLIENT-SERVER/README.md

 # How to run this program

-Ensure nodejs is installed on your device
+Ensure nodejs is installed on your device.
+This application was built using node version 14

 1. Run `npm install`